Mr-President94/Deep-Learning-Projects/Supervised Models/readme.md

 # Deep Learning Projects
-This repository contains the Deep Learning Algorithms implemented in a simplified format
+This folder contains the Supervised Deep Learning Algorithms implemented in a simplified format

 ### **1. Artificial Neural Network Simplified (Churn Dataset)**
 **Goals of the project -**